 According to this theory, The Personalities consist of 4 distinct types: Popular Sanguines, Perfect Melancholies, Powerful Cholerics, and Peaceful Phlegmatics.
 All of us are a unique combination of these four types, but generally, we are predominantly one more than the others with a strong secondary.
 For example, my type is mostly Melancholy with a strong Choleric streak.
 My husband is largely Phlegmatic, but has a Sanguine side, as well.

 Let’s take a look at some quick descriptions of how to recognize each type and what some of their main traits may be.
-(Remember, these are generalizations – not every Sanguine is going to display every trait listed within their description, and there are many more I have not given here.
+(Remember, these are generalizations – not every Sanguine is going to display every trait listed in their description, and there are many more I have not given here.
 To learn more and explore the COMPLETE Personality picture, be sure to check out the book, Wired That Way!)

 The easiest Personality to recognize is the Popular Sanguine – fun, bubbly, charismatic, and sometimes flighty, these “People-People” are generally characterized by a loud voice, loud clothing (lots of bright colors and patterns), open mouth (always talking), and an open life (no secrets here!).